makrai/notes/lin-23-msp-sequential.md

     1. uses the pretrained emotion rankers to generate the emotional curves
     2. it uses the chunk-based curves as labels to train the seq-to-seq SER
-* sequence-to-sequence formulation by leveraging the retrieved emotional curves.
-The proposed method
+* sequence-to-sequence formulation by leveraging the retrieved emotional curves
-  * we achieve the best concordance correlation coefficient (CCC) prediction performance for arousal (0.7120), valence (0.3125), and dominance (0.6324) on the MSP-Podcast corpus.
-In addition, we validate the approach with
+  * we achieve the best concordance correlation coefficient (CCC) prediction performance for arousal (0.7120), valence (0.3125), and dominance (0.6324) on the MSP-Podcast corpus
   * experiments on the IEMOCAP and MSP-IMPROV databases: validated
-  * We compare the retrieved curves with time-continuous emotional traces.
-The
+  * We compare the retrieved curves with time-continuous emotional traces
-  * the chunk-label curves display a time-consistency property that is similar to time-continuous traces annotated by human listeners.
-The proposed SER
+  * the chunk-label curves display a time-consistency property that is similar to time-continuous traces annotated by human listeners

 # I.  Introduction